CHAPTER 5 - BINDING

 In our study of hemoglobin structure in the MWC model, we developed the idea that there were two forms of hemoglobin in solution, the taut and relaxed form, which are pre-exisiting and interconvertible even in the absence of dioxygen.
 Oxygen was presumed to bind preferentially to the relaxed form.
 In the KNF model we saw that ligand binding can induce conformational changes in adjacent subunits, promoting cooperative binding of ligand.
 In general these two models distill down to combinations of two simpler models.
 The first might be called the conformational selection in which ligand binds tightly to a preexisting conformations in a "lock and key manner" without inducing subsequent macromolecular conformational change.
 Alternatively, the ligand might bind loosely and then alter the macromolecular conformation to produce tighter binding, an example of an induced fit model.
 For the binding of dioxygen to hemoglobin, thermodynamic cycles could be drawn showing either binding of ligand and subsequent conformational changes in protein structure or conformational changes in protein structure proceeding binding.
 Is there additional evidence to support the conformational selection model of binding of ligand to a protein that can, in the absence of ligand, exist in two conformations?
 The answer is yes.

-Antibodies are immune system protein molecules than can bind "foreign" molecules and target them biological neutralization.
-Many crystal structure have been determined of antibodies in the presence or absence of a "foreign" ligand molecule.
+Antibodies are immune system protein molecules than can bind "foreign" molecules and target them for biological neutralization.
+Many crystal structures have been determined of antibodies in the presence or absence of a "foreign" ligand molecule.
 In these cases, the conformation of the bound antibody is different from that of the free.
-Either an and induced fit model for ligand binding or a lock and key model of binding of ligand to one of two different pre-existing conformations of the antibody could account for this observation.
+Either an induced fit model for ligand binding or a lock and key model of binding of ligand to one of two different pre-existing conformations of the antibody could account for this observation.
 These different mechanisms could be differentiated experimentally by stop-flow kinetic technique since both display slow and fast phases that are affected differently by ligand concentration.
 Theoretically, in the induced fit model, only one ligand type could bind to the antibody which would undergo a conformational rearrangement to produce tighter binding.
-However, in the two preexisting conformational model, a different structural ligand might bind to each of the two main antibody conformations.
+However, in the two preexisting conformational models, a different structural ligand might bind to each of the two main antibody conformations.
 James et al. have recently shown through stop flow kinetics techniques (to investigate binding) and x-ray crystallography (to investigate final structures) that one antibody molecule can, through existing in two different preexisting conformations, bind two different ligands (antigens).
 One antibody conformations binds small aromatic molecules with low affinity (including the small molecule 2,4-dinitrophenol, the immunizing molecule or hapten) and then rearranges to produce a high affinity binding complex in which the DNP is bound in a narrow cavity (reducing the effective off rate of the bound ligand.
 A second antibody conformation binds a protein ligand over a broad, flat binding site of the antibody molecule.

 Figure: Conformational Selection vs Induced Fit Binding (after Boehr and Wright, Science 320, 1429 (2008)